-A classic desktop operating systems always have icons on the ‘desktop screen’.
-These desktop icons could include the file manager, the trash bin and the shortcut to applications.
+A classic desktop operating system always has icons on the ‘desktop screen’.
+These desktop icons could include the file manager, the trash bin and the shortcut to various applications.

-While installing applications in Windows, some of the programs ask if you want to create a shortcut on the desktop.
-That’s not the case in Linux though.
+While installing applications on Windows, some programs ask if you want to create a shortcut on the desktop.
+That’s not the case on Linux, though.

-But if you are a fan of this feature, let me show you how you can add desktop shortcuts to your favorite applications in Ubuntu and other Linux distributions.
+But if you are a fan of this feature, let me show you how you can add desktop shortcuts to your favorite applications on Ubuntu and other Linux distributions.

-Personally I prefer the Ubuntu launcher for application shortcuts.
+Personally, I prefer the Ubuntu launcher for application shortcuts.
 If I use a program frequently, I add it to the launcher.
-But I know not everyone has the same preference and a few people prefer the shortcuts on the desktop.
+But I know not everyone has the same preference, and a few people prefer shortcuts on the desktop.

-Let’s see the simplest way of creating an application shortcut on the desktop.
+Anyway, let’s see the simplest way of creating an application shortcut on the Ubuntu desktop.

 Step 1: Locate the .desktop files of applications

-Go to Files -> Other Location -> Computer.
+Go to Files → Other Locations → Computer.

-Step 2: Copy the .desktop file to desktop
+Step 2: Copy the .desktop file to the desktop

-Now all you have to do here is to look for the application icon (or its desktop file).
-When you find it, either drag-drop the file to the desktop or copy the file (using Ctrl+C shortcut) and paste it on the desktop (using Ctrl+V shortcut).
+Now, all you have to do here is to look for the application icon (or its .desktop file).
+When you find it, either drag-drop the file to the desktop or copy the file (Ctrl+C shortcut) and paste it on the desktop (Ctrl+V).

 Step 3: Run the desktop file

-When you do that, you should see a text file kind of icon on the desktop instead of the logo of the application.
-Don’t worry, things will be different in a moment.
+When you do that, you should see an image file style icon on the desktop instead of the logo of the application.
+Don’t worry, things will be different soon.

-Option 1: In newer Ubuntu versions, you may right click on the .desktop file and click on “Properties”.
-In here, give the file execute permission.
+You just have to right-click on the .desktop file and click on “Properties”.
+In here, allow the file execution permission.

-Now if you right click on the file, you’ll find find an “allow launching” option.
-Select it and you’ll see that the file has turned into an application shortcut.
+Now, if you right-click on the file, you will find an “Allow Launching” option.
+Select it, and you will see that the file has turned into an application shortcut.

-If you don’t like a certain application launcher on the desktop, just select it and delete it.
-It will delete the shortcut but the application will remain safely in your system.
+Even if you don’t like a certain app shortcut on the desktop, you can just select it and delete it.
+It will delete the shortcut, but the application will remain safely in your system.

-I hope you found this quick tip helpful and now you can enjoy the application shortcuts on Ubuntu desktop.
+I hope you found this quick tip helpful, and can now enjoy the application shortcuts on Ubuntu's desktop screen.